Working in the U.S.

 may be a paid or unpaid internship, cooperative education job, a practicum, or other

 experience that is related in your field of study.
 Students interested in doing a

-CPT must make an appointment to see an advisor in the International Education Center
+CPT must make an appointment with International Student Services to see if they are

-Optional Practical Training: Optional Practical Training (OPT) is work in your major area of study as authorized
+Optional Practical Training: Optional Practical Training (OPT) is work authorization that will allow you to work

 have proven a severe economic hardship caused by circumstances beyond his or her control that

 arose after obtaining F-1 status, and that on-campus employment opportunities are

 not available or are otherwise insufficient.
 Students must make an appointment with